 Our values

 TEKVA's approach is rooted in ancient wisdom about what it means to truly help another person.
-Not charity.
-Justice.
-Not handouts.
-Partnerships.
-Not programs.
-Infrastructure for human dignity.
+Tzedakah — justice as obligation.
+Partnership over patronage.
+Practical infrastructure for human dignity.

 Rambam's ladder